Please explain to me why most people work so hard to accumulate wealth and spend so little time protecting it for their family? It makes no sense.

 He also named Jerry the beneficiary because Bill figured as long as he told Jerry to spend the money for the kids’ education, he’d do it.

 Sorry.
 Unfortunately, Jerry (the father of the grandchildren) thought it would be a good idea to spend that money on a vacation home rather than save it for the kids’ education.

 It goes without saying that Jerry is a jerk.
 But Bill may have been an even bigger bozo than his son.
 Before I explain why, I need to give you some background.

 How To Protect Your Family

-If you want to leave a specific amount of money to a specific person for a specific purpose, one smart way to do it is to set up a trust.
-Within that trust, you name your beneficiary and the gift you want to pass along to them.
-Simple.
+If you want to leave a specific amount of money to a specific person for a specific purpose, one option is to set up a trust (for after tax money).

 So Bill had two chances to safeguard his grandchildren and he blew it.
 Am I being too harsh?